 The only effective way to reduce vibration in power tools is at the design stage.
 This fact makes tool selection most critical.
-The common practices of covering handles of vibrating tools with a layer of viscoelastic material or of using anti-vibration gloves made of similar material are of dubious value.
-These "anti-vibration" materials will dampen vibration above certain frequencies that are characteristic for the kind of material, but most of the vibration energy in a handle of a power tool is below those frequencies.
+"Anti-vibration" materials will dampen some vibration above certain frequencies that are characteristic for the kind of material used.

 What should one remember when selecting and using hand tools?

-When selecting and using a hand tool it is important:
+When selecting and using a hand tool it is important to:

-- to "bend" the tool, not the wrist; use tools with angled or "bent" handles, when appropriate)
+- "Bend" the tool, not the wrist; use tools with angled or "bent" handles, when appropriate.

-- to avoid high contact forces and static loading (see Hand Tool Ergonomics - Health Hazards)
+- Avoid high contact forces and static loading (see Hand Tool Ergonomics - Health Hazards).

-- to avoid twisting hand and wrist motion by using power tools rather than hand tools.
+- Avoid twisting hand and wrist motion by using power tools rather than hand tools.

-- to avoid repetitive finger movements, or at least reduce their number
+- Avoid repetitive finger movements, or at least reduce their number.

-- to minimize the amount of force needed to activate trigger devices on power tools.
+- Minimize the amount of force needed to activate trigger devices on power tools.

 How does hand tool maintenance reduce the risk for injuries?